 When you are mineral deficient, your whole body suffers.

-But nowhere in your body suffers more from mineral deficiency than your adrenals.
+But nowhere in your body suffers more from mineral deficiency than your adrenals:

 - The workhorses of your body, healthy adrenals ensure that you have lots of energy, help you sleep soundly, and regulate your brain, heart, liver, digestive, endocrine, and nervous systems.

-Minerals are so important that it's critical to nourish your own adrenals even before you have children AND extra amounts of minerals should be taken by a mother-to-be when she is creating a new life inside her womb!
+Minerals are so important that it's critical to nourish your own adrenals even before you have children, and extra amounts of minerals should be taken by a mother-to-be when she is creating a new life inside her womb!

 From conception, our children are not receiving the valuable minerals they need to grow healthy and strong.
 For those of us who are well past childhood, the fatigue, stress, chronic diseases, and deterioration of our bodies indicate that mineral deficiency is taking its toll.

 But if we can't depend on our food supply to nourish us with the minerals we need, what are our options?